|The clinic has an ambulance, ready to go in an emergency.|

 |View across the street from the doctor’s office.|

 We’ve accessed the food on hand and what we’ll need to purchase as we’ve scheduled meals on our calendar for each of the remaining days.
 After I make tomorrow’s pizza (enough for three nights), we’ll only cook dinners for two more weeks.

 This morning it dawned on me that we won’t be cooking for another long stretch, this time from November 23, 2017 (sail away date) until we arrive in South Africa (on or about February 10, 2018), for a total of 80 days.

-This won’t be the longest period we haven’t cook.
-When we left New Zealand on April 15, 2016, and eventually ended in Phuket Thailand on July 23, 2016, we didn’t cook a single meal for a total of 100 days.
+This won’t be the most extended period we haven’t cook.
+When we left New Zealand on April 15, 2016, and eventually ended in Phuket, Thailand, on July 23, 2016, we didn’t cook a single meal for a total of 100 days.

 |Cows grazing in our gated neighborhood on the return drive from the doctor.|

 These long stretches seem to trigger my enthusiasm for cooking once we’re settled in a new location and have begun thinking about some of our favorite meals.
-Years ago, I loved to cook but once we left the US, my interest seemed to wane, in part due to the difficulty in finding ingredients we use for our style of cooking.
+Years ago, I loved to cook, but once we left the US, my interest seemed to wane due to the difficulty in finding ingredients we use for our cooking style.

 Photo from one year ago today, November 3, 2016:

 |View one of the 70 islands in the Cumberland group as we sailed by early in the morning.
 This is one of the main reasons we prefer a balcony cabin.
 For more photos, please click here.|